-If students need to They should Leave for an appointment or go home early for any reason Have their parent or guardian call the Class Office in ADVANCE.
-If they get the secretaries' voicemail please leave their name, the student's name and the reason for the absence.
-It is the student's responsibility to pick up their pass from their Class Office the morning of their appointment.
+If students need to They should

+$\vdash$ Leave for an appointment or go home early Have their parent or guardian

+for any reason call the Class Office in

+for any reason ADVANCE.
+If they get the

+secretaries' voicemail please

+leave their name, the student's

+name and the reason for the

+absence.
+It is the student's

+responsibility to pick up their

+pass from their Class Office the

+morning of their appointment.

 Open their locker when having trouble Report to the Class Office.

-Leave a class because of illness Must have a teacher give them a pass to the nurse's office.
-Find out about their credits or academic situation See their counselor.
-Put up a club poster Have it approved by their assistant/associate principal.
-Join a student group or activity See the teacher/sponsor in charge.
+Leave a class because of illness Must have a teacher give them a

+Deave a class occase of filless pass to the nurse's office.

+Т Find out about their credits or academic See their counselor.

+situation

+Put up a club poster Have it approved by their

+assistant/associate principal.

+Join a student group or activity See the teacher/sponsor in

+$ldsymbol{ld}}}}}}$ charge.

 Get an admit slip to class Go to the Class Office.

 Find a lost article or book Check in the Bookstore.

-Receive information about a career area or scholarships Check with the counseling department.
-Obtain a temporary or replacement ID Report to the bookstore (replacement ID's are \$5.00.)
+Receive information about a career area or Check with the counseling

+scholarships department.

+Obtain a temporary or replacement ID Report to the bookstore

+(replacement IDs are \$5.00.)

 Use the phone Students who carry cell phones to school must have them off and out of sight during the times designated from the time they come on campus until 3:25 p.m. or the official end of the school day.
 If a student must use a phone to call home they must go to the Class Office.
 See Student Discipline Policy packet for further details on cell phone policy.

 Seek help because they are upset, distraught or having an emotional problem Report to social worker, counselor, nurse, or assistant/associate principal.